Sector14/acorn-electron-core/readme.md

 # Building

-If building from a checkout of the Replay SVN, run build.bat or build.sh as with any other core.

-When building from a standalone git clone of the acorn electron repo you'll first need a copy of (or ideally sym links to) the replay\_lib/ and lib/ directories from a checkout of the [Replay Library SVN](http://svn.fpgaarcade.com/).
+Building requires a checkout of the [Replay Common](https://github.com/Takasa/replay_common) repository.

-The build scripts expect those directories (or sym links) to be present in the parent of the directory containing the build scripts/this readme.
+The build scripts expect both this repository and the replay\_common repository to be cloned into the same parent directory.

 # License